RetroAchievements/docs-archive/README.md

 You'll need to install [Cygwin](https://cygwin.com/), and the following packages: `git`, `python3`, `python3-pip` and `libyaml-devel`.

-After installing the needed packages, perform this command:
+After installing the dependencies, open a terminal and perform this command:

 ```
 pip install --upgrade mkdocs mkdocs-material